tylertroy/pypie/README.md

 pie.ms_calibrate(m1, m2, t1, t2)
 ```
-You can check the success of your calibration by plotting a mass spectrum at a particular energy.
+You can check the success of your calibration by plotting a mass spectrum at a particular energy or over all energies.

 ```python
 pie.ms_plot(13.1)